overall cost of capital. Cost of Capital is calculated as

 targeted or forecasted capital structure.
 If worse comes to worse, you can fall back on book values.
 In any event,

 overall cost of capital that will be used to evaluate capital investments.
+Cost of Equity and Risk

 Cost of Equity is